Costco: Pharmacies

-In January 2017, Costco was brought to court in the US for lax pharmacy controls by violation of the Controlled Substances Act.
+In September 2016, Costco self-disclosed conduct to the Office of Inspector General after its pharmacy in Waltham, Massachusetts improperly altered prescription drug claims to Medicare Part D and the Massachusetts Medicaid program that resulted in higher reimbursement than was appropriate.
+They paid a fine of US$340,157.25.
+In January 2017, Costco was brought to court in the US for lax pharmacy controls in violation of the Controlled Substances Act.
 Allegations such as Costco "filling prescriptions that were incomplete", or were for substances "beyond various doctors' scope of practice".
 The case was settled after Costco paid US$11.75 million.